 Rather than maple syrup I’ve covered these pancakes with date syrup.
 It may not look as pretty but it’s 90% cheaper to make yourself, contains fibre from the whole date and is far more nutritious.

 I love this recipe as it uses no flours and instead uses whole foods that are inexpensive.
 This recipe is both simple and affordable.
-One serving has 18g of protein.
+One serving of 4 pancakes / half of this recipe has 18g of protein.

 I’m using red split lentils for this.
 I’m sure it will work with many others but red split are very inexpensive and give a great fluffy texture.